 The Company records investments in real estate at cost and capitalizes improvements and replacements when they extend the useful life or improve the efficiency of the asset.
 The Company expenses costs of repairs and maintenance as incurred.
-The Company computes depreciation using the straight-line method over the estimated useful life of 39 years for buildings and improvements, five to seven years for equipment and fixtures and the shorter of the useful life or the remaining lease term for tenant improvements and leasehold interests
+The Company computes depreciation using the straight-line method over the estimated useful life of 39 years for buildings and improvements, five to seven years for equipment and fixtures and the shorter of the useful life or the remaining lease term for tenant improvements and leasehold interests.

-The Company accounts for its acquisitions of real estate in accordance with Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," which requires the purchase price of real estate to be allocated to the acquired tangible assets and liabilities, consisting of land, building, tenant improvements, long-term debt and identified intangible assets and liabilities, consisting of the value of above-market leases, the value of in-place leases, the value of unamortized lease origination costs, the value of tenant relationships and the value of capital lease obligations based in each case on their fair values.
+The Company accounts for its acquisitions of real estate in accordance with Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," which requires the purchase price of real estate to be allocated to the acquired tangible assets and liabilities, consisting of land, building, tenant improvements, long-term debt and identified intangible assets and liabilities, consisting of the value of above-market and below-market leases, the value of in-place leases, the value of unamortized lease origination costs, the value of tenant relationships and the value of capital lease obligations, based in each case on their fair values.

 Management's estimates of value are made using methods similar to those used by independent appraisers (e.g., discounted cash flow analysis).
 Factors considered by management in its analysis include an estimate of carrying costs during hypothetical expected lease-up periods considering current market conditions, and costs to execute similar leases.
 The Company also considers information obtained about each property as a result of its pre-acquisition due diligence, marketing and leasing activities in estimating the fair value of the tangible and intangible assets and liabilities acquired.
 In estimating carrying costs, management also includes real estate taxes, insurance and other operating expenses and estimates of lost rentals at market rates during the expected lease-up periods, which primarily range from nine to eighteen months, depending on specific local market conditions.
-Management also estimates costs to execute similar leases including leasing commissions, legal and other related expenses to the extent that such costs are not already incurred in connection with a new lease origination as part of the transaction.
+Management also estimates costs to execute similar leases, including leasing commissions, legal and other related expenses to the extent that such are not already incurred in connection with a new lease origination as part of the transaction.

 The Company allocates purchase price to the fair value of the tangible assets of an acquired property by valuing the property as if it were vacant.
 The "as-if-vacant" value is allocated to land, building, and tenant improvements based on management's determination of the relative fair values of these assets.
-Real estate depreciation expense on these tangible assets was \$2,103,633 and \$1,593,790 for the three months ended March 31, 2008 and 2007, respectively.
+Real estate depreciation expense on these tangible assets was approximately \$2.3 million and \$4.4 million for the three and six months ended June 30, 2008, respectively, and approximately \$1.8 million and \$3.4 million for the three and six months ended June 30, 2008, respectively, and approximately \$1.8 million and \$3.4 million for the three and six months ended June 30, 2008, respectively.